xmatters/xm-labs-xMatters-By-Phone/README.md

 7. Twilio Function __xm_shorten__ is initiated.
     - Sends the recording URL to Bitly where the long form URL is shortened.
+    - If there is an error shortening the URL we will continue on using the long version of the URL.

   ```
   Long Recording URL: